2022 Costa Rican ransomware attack: Hive Ransomware Group

-The specialized site TechTarget stated that the Hive Ransomware Group communicates in Russian, but that there is no information about the location of its operations.
+Hive ransomware group is a criminal organization known for attacking public health organizations and institutions, particularly hospitals and clinics.
+It first appeared in June 2021.

-Bleeping Computer LLC reported that some of the Conti hackers migrated to organizations such as Hive; however, the group has denied having any connection with Conti, despite the fact that once the process of closing operations began and its hackers reached that other criminal group, the organization began to employ the tactic of publishing leaked data on the deep web, just as Conti did.
-AdvIntel expert Yelisey Boguslavskiy identified and confirmed with a high level of certainty that Conti had been working with Hive for more than half a year, since at least November 2021.
+Bleeping Computer LLC reported that some of the Conti hackers migrated to other ransomware gangs, including Hive though the rival group has denied having any connection with Conti, despite that, once the process of closing operations began and its hackers reached Hive, it then began to employ the tactic of publishing leaked data on the deep web, just as Conti had.
+AdvIntel expert Yelisey Boguslavskiy identified, with a high level of certainty, that Conti had been working with Hive since at least November 2021.
 According to her information, Hive was actively using the initial attack access provided by Conti.
 Unlike the Conti Group, Hive is not associated with direct support for the Russian invasion of Ukraine, even though the ransom payment to Hive is likely to be received by the same people within Conti who claimed the group's collective alignment with the Russian government.

-Also in May 2022, Hive attacked the Community of Navarra, Spain, forcing a hundred institutions to use pen and paper while systems were recovered.
-That same month Hive also attacked the Central Bank of Zambia; however, the entity refused to pay the ransom, stating that it had the means to recover its systems, and it entered the extortionists' chat and provided a link to a "dick pic" with the message:
+In July 2022, the FBI infiltrated Hive.
+Undercover Tampa, Florida Field Office agents acquired full access and acted as a subsidiary in the Hive network undetected for seven months, while gathering evidence and secretly generating decryption keys for victims to recover their data. in January 2023, the United States Department of Justice announced that they had dismantled Hive by seizing the group's servers, in coordination with Germany and the Netherlands.